August 29, 2018

-- Aleksei Nazarov (faculty), beginning a one-year contract-limited term appointment as an Assistant Professor of phonology.
+- Aleksei Nazarov (faculty), beginning a contract-limited term appointment as an Assistant Professor of phonology.

 - Miriam Neuhausen (visiting scholar), a visiting graduate student from the University of Freiburg, studying heritage German speakers near Kitchener-Waterloo and working with Sali A. Tagliamonte.

 - ...and 15 students beginning graduate programs in the Department of Linguistics: six in the Ph.D. program and 9 MAs.